NavinBondade/Lisa-An-AI-That-Writes-Lovely-Poems/README.md

 This carefully designed architecture allows the model to balance creativity with structure, generating poems that are not only aesthetically pleasing but also coherent and contextually meaningful.</p>
 <h2>Model Traning</h2>
-<p>The model has trained for 170 epochs.
-During training, the model uses Adam as an optimizer and uses categorical cross-entropy as the loss function to penalize the model more when it makes a false prediction.</p>
+<p>The model was trained over the course of 170 epochs, allowing it to gradually refine its ability to generate poetry.
+During the training process, the Adam optimizer was employed, which is well-regarded for its efficiency in handling sparse gradients and its adaptability in adjusting learning rates.
+This choice of optimizer ensures that the model converges more quickly and effectively toward minimizing the error, even in complex, high-dimensional spaces like those encountered in natural language generation.

+Additionally, the model utilizes categorical cross-entropy as its loss function.
+This function is particularly suited for multi-class classification problems, such as predicting the next word in a sequence from a large vocabulary.
+By employing categorical cross-entropy, the model is penalized more severely when it makes incorrect predictions, particularly when the predicted probability distribution diverges significantly from the actual label.
+This encourages the model to become more precise in its predictions, thus improving its overall accuracy in generating coherent and meaningful poetic verses.</p>
 <h2>Model Analysis</h2>
 <p align="center">
 <img src="https://github.com/NavinBondade/Lisa-An-AI-That-Writes-Lovely-Poems/blob/main/Graphs/Loss.png" alt="Loss" >